Urban Guide Quebec

 Five months later, I finally made it to their restaurant on Grande Allée.

-southern barbecue & traditional québec cuisine at faite à l’os
+Southern barbecue & traditional Quebec cuisine at Faite à l’os

 Since opening its doors in 2018, Faite à l’os has become a popular spot with locals, so I choose to reserve ahead.
-The vibe is laidback, and hip hop music from the 90s and early aughts plays in the background as I contemplate what to order.
+The vibe is laidback, and hip-hop music from the 90s and early aughts plays in the background as I contemplate what to order.

 On this visit, I have decided to explore more of the southern BBQ side of the menu (I’ll return for a night of Québec eats).
 I start with an order of cornbread, and the pork belly, which is cooked sous-vide for 48 hours, then cold-smoked for 3 hours.
 It’s served on a bed of buttery corn purée.
 Perfectly cooked pork belly is a foodgasmic experience, and this one was very very close.